minahussain/personal-site/data/projects/arabic-grammar/arabic-grammar.md

 showInProjects: true
 ---

-React + Flask app that displays the parts of speech of user-input sentence using camel-tools, an Arabic natural language processing tool
+React + Flask app that displays the parts of speech of user-input sentence using camel-tools, an Arabic natural language processing tool.